-\subsection{The Poisson formula}
+\section{The Poisson formula}

 We first review some basic results related to the Poisson formula.
-This gives us the opportunity to introduce various conventions and notation that will be used in the next sections.
+This gives us the opportunity to introduce various conventions and notation that will be used in the next chapters.

-\subsubsection{The Poisson formula for Schwartz functions}
+\subsection{The Poisson formula for Schwartz functions}

-Let $\Vb$ be a hermitian vector bundle over $\Spec \Z$ (or, equivalently, a euclidean lattice).
+Let $\Vb$ be a Hermitian vector bundle over $\Spec \Z$ (or, equivalently, a Euclidean lattice).
 We shall denote $\lambda_{\Vb}$ the Lebesgue measure on $V_\R$.
 It is the unique translation invariant Radon measure on $V_\R$ that satisfies the following normalization condition: for any orthonormal basis $(e_1,\ldots,e_N)$ of $(V_\R, \Vert.\Vert_{\Vb}),$

 This normalization condition may be equivalently expressed in term of a Gaussian integral:

 Then the covolume of $\Vb$ may be defined as

 for any $\Z$-basis $(v_1,\ldots, v_N)$ of $V.$